Questions and Answers

 You will receive your payment for 2022 in the second wave of payments starting February 2023.

-Here are some possible causes for the delay:
+Possible causes for the delay:

 A description of the situation